 Even though Microsoft has passed on the show, Variety says Fox plans on going forward with the November 8 special in partnership with a new, yet-to-be-named sponsor.

-The BBC did a good thing last week, which was to broadcast an episode of Family Guy, Partial Terms of Endearment
+The BBC did a good thing last week, which was to broadcast an episode of Family Guy, Partial Terms of

-Peter, where she makes a reasoned and thoughtful decision to have an abortion.
+with her husband, Peter, where she makes a reasoned and thoughtful decision to have an abortion.
 Peter's all in favour of an abortion, too, until he is shown a pro-life video by protestors outside the centre.

 This is all incredibly funny.
 The video that Peter watches is a heroic pastiche: Science, proclaims the spokesman, has proven that within hours of conception, a human foetus has started a college fund and has already made your first

 mother's day card out of macaroni and glitter .
 At this point, it cuts to a picture of a foetus holding a handmade card which reads, Mom, don't kill me!
 I wuv you.